 *Not all providers were included in our rate estimates for each state.
 Also, you may notice that some car insurance companies are listed above those with higher star ratings.
 This is because our ratings take into account nationwide factors, while our ranking for this article looks specifically at what insurance providers are best for car insurance in Pennsylvania.

 #1 Erie Auto Insurance

-Our top recommendation for Pennsylvania car insurance is Erie auto insurance because you will likely find your lowest rates from this provider.
+Our top recommendation for Pennsylvania car insurance is Erie auto insurance.
+It provides a wide range of coverage options and low prices for Pennsylvania drivers.
 Most drivers in other states can’t receive coverage from Erie, but Pennsylvania residents lucked out.